Rights and Responsibilities

 - the required format for submitting the complaint, which must be made in writing, signed and dated and must identify the Complainant and the Respondent and the precise nature of the Complaint, including the provision(s) of the Code under which the complaint is being filed;

 - If the Respondent is a member of a union or association, the Advisor shall inform the Complainant of any delays regarding the imposition of a disciplinary measure which may be set out in the Respondent’s collective or employee agreement.
-The Advisor shall, in particular, advise the Complainant of the delay of ninety (90) Days since the last incident in matters of psychological harassment complaints, as set out in the Quebec Labour Standards Act.
+The Advisor shall, in particular, advise the Complainant of the delay of ninety (90) calendar days since the last incident in matters of psychological harassment complaints, as set out in the Quebec Labour Standards Act.

 Powers and Duties of the Authority